abiel-source/A-Data-Scaling-Law-of-a-Manifold-s-Resolution/README.md

 > **Status:** This manuscript may be subject to future revisions.

-> **Material:** This paper was originally written as part of coursework at Simon Fraser University (SFU).

-> **Review:** This work received informal feedback from academic researchers at the University of Illinois Urbana–Champaign (UIUC).
+> **Origin:** This manuscript was originally written as part of coursework at Simon Fraser University (SFU).
+It also received informal feedback from academic researchers at the University of Illinois Urbana–Champaign (UIUC).